phiree/Quartz2Demo/Readme.md

-# a working demo for quartznet 2.x #
+# a working demo for quartznet 2.x under iis and asp.net #

 ### including: ###